 The Taxation Committee’s mission is to further the development of fair and reasonable systems of taxation at the federal, state, and local levels.
 It attempts to increase members’ awareness of the responsibilities and opportunities for service in the various areas of taxation, while enhancing the public’s understanding of the CPA’s special competence in the field of taxation.
 Additionally, it plans and conducts an annual meeting with the IRS and the NC Department of Revenue, and interacts with law makers and other organizations such as the NC Secretary of State and AICPA to provide input on taxation and related matters.

-Young CPA Cabinet
+Young Professionals Cabinet

 Interested in an NCACPA committee?